-This is a gentle, circular trail that careens along the lakefront and passes the historic Castlewellan Castle.
+This is a gentle, circular trail that winds its way along the lakefront and passes the historic Castlewellan Castle.
 This is a very easy trail with only a small gradient on the north side of the lake.
 Plus, it is very wide, making it an ideal trail for families and beginners looking to try it out for the first time!

 Blue Trail: 4.5km (allow 45min)

-This trail is an elevated single track that runs along Castlewellan Lake and provides fantastic, panoramic views of the park and mountains.
-This is a great trail for novices looking to improve their riding, as there are a few rollers thrown on to the track for some added craic!
+This trail is an elevated single track that runs along Castlewellan Lake and provides panoramic views of the park and mountains.
+This is a great trail for novices looking to improve their riding, as there are a few rollers thrown in for some added craic!